-Epistemic motivation.
 In order to manipulate epistemic motivation, we used a time pressure intervention.
-De Dreu, Nijstad, Bechtoldt and Baas (2011) suggested that time pressure increases peoples need for quick solutions and thus decreases their epistemic motivation to engage in deliberate thinking.
-Indeed, time pressure has been successfully used as a manipulation of epistemic motivation in earlier research (Bechtoldt et al. 2010; De Dreu, 2003; De Grada et al., 1999; Kruglanski & Freund, 1983).
+De Dreu et al. (2011) suggested that time pressure increases people's need for quick solutions and thus decreases their epistemic motivation to engage in deliberate thinking.
+Indeed, time pressure has been successfully used as a manipulation of epistemic motivation in earlier research (Bechtoldt et al., 2010; De Dreu, 2003; De Grada, Kruglanski, Mannetti, & Pierro, 1999; Kruglanski & Freund, 1983).
 Groups in the low epistemic motivation condition were told that they only had five minutes to come up with their selection of the most creative idea.
-A timer was visibly placed on their table to increase pressure.
-Groups in the high epistemic motivation condition were told that they and more than sufficient time to come up with their selection.
+A timer was placed on their table to increase pressure.
+Groups in the high epistemic motivation condition were told that they had more than sufficient time to come up with their selection.